Functions of an Explanatory Essay

 You can gather information from academic databases, Google Scholar, accredited News sources, and governmental institutions.

 Your essay should follow a logical, well-organized layout.
 Depending on your topic, you might need to expand on specific parts or arrange paragraphs differently to include the supporting evidence properly.
 Include all relevant information and elaborate on your explanatory statement.
+An explanation essay example might show how a complex issue is broken down into understandable, digestible components for the reader, for instance.

 The easiest, most dependable way to structure your essay is in the five-paragraph form.